Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 your Discord guild.
 If you like that feature, set `autoban: true` in services/bot.yaml (default: false).

 However, players that are being banned from your Discord or that are being detected as hackers are auto-banned from all your configured DCS servers independent of that setting.
+You can prevent this by setting `no_dcs_autoban: true`.

 #### Discord Roles
 The bot uses the following **internal** roles to apply specific permissions to commands.<br>